 Offeror Minimum Qualifications

-There are no Offeror Minimum Qualifications for this procurement.

 Offerors must document in its Proposal that, within the last five (5) years, the following Qualifications have been met:

 The Offeror shall have three (3) years of experience providing cost allocation services (to qualify for Functional Area 1) and/or random moment time study services (to qualify for Functional Area 2) to state or county Public Assistance agencies.
 Offerors can qualify for either one or both functional areas.